Inbound Sales Methodology

 This article is meant to provide you with all the information you'll ever need to create the highest ROI inbound strategy regardless of whether your in the B2B or B2C or even B2G space.

-Let's dive in to the inbound process.
+Let's dive in to the inbound sales process.

-1. Defining your prospect's journey
+Defining your prospect's journey

 Sales teams that are characteristic of making minimal profits by the end of their fiscal quarter have two things in common.
 They create a sales process centered around their needs or spend their time checking boxes laid out by their manager instead of listening to their buyers and supporting them.
 Doing this leaves their buyers feeling misaligned with the company, making it harder for them to make purchases however badly they would like to do so.